Equinix Smart View FAQs

 How are maintenance scripts updated?

-Maintenance scripts are updated by the teams at each IBX data center.
-Script changes can be updated prior to the maintenance work, and then become the new version.
+The teams at each IBX data center update maintenance scripts.
+They can update script changes before the maintenance work, and then these changes become the new version.

 What is scheduled maintenance?

-Scheduled maintenance shows maintenance that is planned to be performed.
-Maintenance is usually scheduled 3-4 weeks prior to the actual maintenance activities.
+Scheduled maintenance shows maintenance that is planned.
+Maintenance is usually scheduled 3-4 weeks before the actual maintenance activities.

 How do I know which maintenance script applies to which maintenance event?

 Maintenance scripts refer to specific maintenance events.
-The script name is included in the maintenance event email notification you received.
+The system includes the script name in the maintenance event email notification you received.

 Do the maintenance scripts refer to a planned maintenance number?

-A single maintenance script does not refer to a planned maintenance number, because the same script can be used for maintenance on multiple assets of the same model in an IBX data center.
+A single maintenance script does not refer to a planned maintenance number because you can use the same script for maintenance on multiple assets of the same model in an IBX data center.

 Why do all of the assets have different names?